Filing A Homeowners Insurance Claim After A Natural Disaster

 Unfortunately, many people who live outside areas that are typically considered flood or forest fire zones don’t carry extra coverage, and disasters tend to affect areas that don’t get hit as hard by regular weather events.

 If you’re in that situation, it’s best to look to disaster assistance next if you can’t afford the repairs.

-It’s important to realize that once you file a claim with your homeowners insurance, your rates will likely go up because the insurance company presumes that if it had to repair once, the probability that there’s an event that damages your home again will have increased.
+It’s important to realize that once you file a claim with your homeowners insurance, your rates may go up.

 This isn’t to say you should never use your insurance.
 If that were the case, there would be no point in carrying it.
 However, you should decide if it’s worth it for you to file a claim.